ROCm/omniperf/docs/how-to/profile-mode.rst

 The examples in this section use a compiled version of this workload to demonstrate the use of Omniperf in MI accelerator performance analysis.
-Unless otherwise noted, the performance analysis is done on the MI200 platform.
+Unless otherwise noted, the performance analysis is done on the :ref:`MI200 platform <def-soc>`.

+Learn about Omniperf's other modes in :ref:`modes`.

 Workload compilation
 ====================